IUREDCap/redcap-etl/docs/TransformationRulesGuide.md

 __`<field_name>`__ is the name of the field in REDCap.

-* If __`<database_field_name>`__ is not set, __`<field_name>`__ will also be the name of the field in the database where the extracted data is loaded
+* If __`<database_field_name>`__ is not set, __`<field_name>`__ will also be the name of the field in the database where the extracted data are loaded
-* If __`<database_field_name>`__ is set, then it will be uses as the name of the field in the database where the extracted data is loaded
+* If __`<database_field_name>`__ is set, then it will be used as the name of the field in the database where the extracted data are loaded

 __`<field_type>`__ can be one of the REDCap-ETL types in the table below that shows